aprilggg/Lightning_Analysis_NWRA/README.md

 **analysis_data** - contains data files used in the Power BI dashboard and intensification analysis created from the lightning burst identification code

-**data_pipeline** - contains notebooks used to upload, clean, process, and create data files used in the analysis portion of this project
+**data_pipeline** - contains notebooks used to upload, clean, process, filter, and create data files used in the analysis portion of this project

 **exploratory_analysis** - contains notebooks as well as visualizations created in the exploratory analysis portion of this project